 Diaz is something of a literary darling, and it’s much to do because of his bestseller The Brief and Wondrous Life of Oscar Wao.

-Beginning in New Jersey, Dominican American Oscar Wao is obsessed with comics and science fiction, spending most of his time with his books and worrying about the family curse.
-After graduating high school and attending Rutgers, he’s mired in a deep depression about love and his family past that eventual moves him to relocate to the Dominican Republic.
+Beginning in New Jersey, Dominican American Oscar Wao is obsessed with comics and science fiction.
+Spending most of his time with his books and worrying about the family curse.
+After graduating high school and attending Rutgers, he’s mired in a deep depression about love and his family past.
+That eventually moves him to relocate to the Dominican Republic.
 There he falls in love, and that’s when the true trouble begins.

-With frequent notes on Trujillo’s regime, Spanglish, and plenty of commentary about the life of Dominicans in America, this story is a charming, yet totally visceral in its reality, which is why it’s an American classic.
+With frequent notes on Trujillo’s regime, Spanglish, and plenty of commentary about the life of Dominicans in America, this story is charming.
+Yet totally visceral in its reality, which is why it’s an American classic.

 The Absolutely True Diary of a Part-Time Indian, Sherman Alexie

 Comic book nerds seem to be something of a trend here, and Alexie’s hero Junior is no exception.
-Born with “water on the brain,” the main character suffers from seizures, poor eyesight and speech impediments and is small for his age.
-The Absolutely True Diary of a Part-Time Indian chronicles his life on the Spokane Reservation in Washington before and after he decides to go to an all-white high school off the rest.
+Born with “water on the brain,” the main character suffers from seizures, poor eyesight and speech impediments.
+And is small for his age.
+The Absolutely True Diary of Part-Time Indian chronicles his life on the Spokane Reservation in Washington before and after he decides to go to an all-white high school of the rest.

-Supplemented with comical drawings that are often the story punchlines and plenty of the kind of sexuality references, language and adult themes that this seems like a well timed young adult-adult crossover (and banned from several high school curriculums), it’s a deep look at the ingrained stereotypes that exist in America and how the American Dream can be so much bigger than what we imagine.
+Supplemented with comical drawings that are often the story punchlines and plenty of the kind of sexual references, language and adult themes that this seems like a well-timed young adult-adult crossover (and banned from several high school curriculums).
+It’s a deep look at the ingrained stereotypes that exist in America.
+And how the American Dream can be so much bigger than what we imagine.